memgraph/docs/docs/import-data/load-csv-clause.md

 The clause reads row by row from a CSV file and binds the contents of the parsed row to the variable you specified.

+:::info

-:::info For more detailed information about the LOAD CSV Cypher clause, check our **[Reference guide](/reference-guide/import-data/load-csv-clause.md)**.
+For more detailed information about the LOAD CSV Cypher clause, check our **[Reference guide](/reference-guide/import-data/load-csv-clause.md)**.

 :::

 To work with the LOAD CSV clause, we need to have access to our files.
-If working with Docker, check our [Docker guide](/database-functionalities/work-with-docker.md) on how to access files from your local filesystem:
+If working with Docker, check out the section on **[transferring data to a Docker container](#transferring-data-to-a-docker-container)**.

 Below, you can find two examples of how to use the CSV Import Tool depending on the complexity of your data: